 Students are expected to check their email regularly.
 Students are held responsible for information, assignments, and announcements that are distributed via e-mail.

-The Course Mail function of Blackboard allows you to email instructors and classmates privately and can be found under the button.
-Blackboard Course mail is the email students use when asking questions pertaining to this course.
+The Course Mail function of Blackboard allows you to email instructors and classmates privately and can be found under the Course Mail button.
+Blackboard Course Mail, is the email we would like students to use when asking questions pertaining to this course.
 Response time to emails (for both faculty and students) is within 48 business hours.